 About The Football Ground Guide and Author Duncan Adams

-Now in its 15th year, the Guide continues to go from strength to strength, what was a largely a collection of personal anecdotes, has become the most authoritative guide to football grounds on the Web.
-It is based on not only my experiences of visiting the grounds, but from many other thousands of fans who have provided feedback to the website over the years, many of whom tell me that the information is 'spot on' or where indeed things have changed or need to be improved upon.
+The Football Ground Guide continues to go from strength to strength, what was a largely a collection of personal anecdotes, has become the most authoritative guide to football grounds on the Web.
+It is based on not only my experiences of visiting the grounds, but from many other thousands of fans who have provided feedback via the website.
+Many of whom simply tell me that the information is 'spot on' or where indeed things have changed or need to be improved upon.
 The Guide is not just about getting you there in time for kick off, but also helping you to have a more enjoyable matchday experience, by for example listing pubs that are used by away supporters.

 I should also stress that it is impossible for me to visit every ground every season.
 So if things have changed, or you feel that I have done someone an injustice, can give better directions, provide a better ground photo, or recommend somewhere better to drink (or avoid as the case may be) then please e-mail me at email@example.com and I'll update the guide.
 Remember this guide is for football fans by football fans, so feel free to have your say.
 I'll wherever possible strive to include your comments.